-Almost a 'smoking gun' as evidence for the correctness of this interpretation is that Wittgenstein in 'Some Remarks on Logical Form' (1929), Wittgenstein explicitly explains his TLP remark 2.1511 ('The image is so connected with reality; it reaches up to it') as follows: 'by this I meant that the forms of the entities are contained in the form of the proposition which is about these entities'.
+7 Almost a 'smoking gun' as evidence for the correctness of this interpretation is that Wittgenstein in 'Some Remarks on Logical Form' (1929), Wittgenstein explicitly explains his TLP remark 2.1511 ('The image is so connected with reality; it reaches up to it') as follows: 'by this I meant that the forms of the entities are contained in the form of the proposition which is about these entities'.
 (PO, 34).

+this: The realist insists on the independence of reality or the world (note that I am here not following the distinction between the two terms in TLP) from our representation of it in language.
 In this he can rely on the fact that whether our propositions are true or false is dependent on reality, on the how things are, and not on us.
 The idealist, on the other hand, understands reality or the world as dependent on us (our consciousness; our language; our thought).
 He can depend on that reality is accessible to us, 'given' to us, only linguistically, and that is, only in terms made by us.
 In doing so, both opponents in their endless debate make the common presupposition that only one or the other can be the case.
 Wittgenstein's conception leads to the dissolution of the controversy by eliminating precisely this shared presupposition of the adversaries.
 According to it, in many respects both can be the case at the same time.
 There is an internal relationship between language (thinking) and the world in the dimension of sense - in this respect the idealist is right: the What and How of the world is only given to us linguistically.
-But whether our propositions describing the world (as >reality< according to the terminology of the LPA - cf. 2.04 and 2.063) are true or false depends on the primacy of sense over truth-or-falsity and the independence of the sense of pictures from their factual truth or falsity, on how it really is, which situations are facts that verify or falsify our propositions.
+But whether our propositions describing the world (as >reality< according to the terminology of the LPA - cf. 2.04 and 2.063) are true or false depends, because of the primacy of sense over truth-or-falsity and the independence of the sense of pictures from their factual truth or falsity, on how it really is, which situations are facts that verify or falsify our propositions.
 In this respect the realist is right.
 Insofar as in different respects idealist and realist are both right, and the clarification of our linguistic logic with the fundamental distinction of sense vs. truth-or-falsity proves the compatibility of their two views, the controversy is thus dissolved.
-But this is only true under the presupposition of logical objectivism, which, with the that of the world, presupposes simultaneously a logical structure that is peculiar to it, that, via the representative relation of simple names to their objects and their form, passes over, as it were, into language, and that sets limits to possible sense.
+But this is only true under the presupposition of logical objectivism, which, with the That of the world, presupposes simultaneously a logical structure that is peculiar to it, that, via the representative relation of simple names to their objects and their form, passes over, as it were, into language, and that sets limits to possible sense.

 It was precisely from this presupposition that Wittgenstein, in his self-criticism leading to the second major work, saw that it had to be abandoned and transformed into a linguistic-descriptively redeemable conception.
 This is also why he did not again claim explicitly to have essentially solved the problems of philosophy in a definite way.
 But in what follows, I defend the view that the "grave errors" the PI Preface sees in TLP do not concern the resolution of the philosophical problems, but only the descriptive basis upon which that dissolution has taken place.
-Whether the altered linguistic-descriptive basis - which in the TLP was, after all, not exclusively descriptive at all, but in crucial respects - >elementary proposition</br>
+Whether the altered linguistic-descriptive basis - which in the TLP was, after all, not exclusively descriptive at all, but in crucial respects - >elementary proposition<, >name<,

-, >name</br>

-, >extensionality</br>

-8 and >logical analysis

-- postulatory and constructive - permits the defence/maintenance of the seemingly presumptuous claim must first be investigated.
+>extensionality<8 and >logical analysis< - postulatory and constructive - permits the defence/maintenance of the seemingly presumptuous claim must first be investigated.